jessebmurray/COVID-19/README.md

 # COVID-19 ML and Visualizations

-## Using machine learning to predict COVID-19 cases within each US county from 2018 US Census Estimates data
+## Using machine learning to predict COVID-19 cases within each US county from the 2018 US Census Estimates data

 Most recent COVID-19 confirmed cases data: May 16, 2020